-homelessness.4 Because pathways into homelessness and experiences while homeless are different for young people, exits out of homelessness must also be adapted to their specific age and needs5.
+in policies, collectively contribute to make youth homelessness distinct from adult homelessness.4 Because pathways into homelessness and experiences while homeless are different for young people, exits out of homelessness must also be adapted to their specific age and needs5.
 A way to adapt homelessness exits services is to make Housing First for Youth services, following principles made for youth support.

 Existing Housing First for Youth projects which have been evaluated prove the model works to support vulnerable and marginalised youth.
-The development of these services in the last five years demonstrates that not only do these work, but the organisations can share how they've built their services.
+The development of these services in the last five years demonstrates that not only do they work, but the organisations can share how they've built their services.